 The Cyc Knowledge Base is so large that it can seem unwieldy and difficult to navigate at first glance.
-Click on the thumbnail above to see more detail on some of the kinds of knowledge contained in the Cyc Knowledge Base.

 The Cyc Knowledge Base (KB) is a formalized representation of a vast quantity of fundamental human knowledge: facts, rules of thumb, and heuristics for reasoning about the objects and events of everyday life.
 This knowledge is represented in a formal language, CycL.
 The KB consists of terms and assertions which relate those terms.
 These assertions include both simple facts (i.e., ground assertions) and rules.

 The Cyc KB is divided into many (currently thousands of) “contexts” (or “microtheories”), each of which is essentially a collection of assertions that share a common set of assumptions; some microtheories are focused on a particular domain of knowledge, some a particular interval in time, some a particular level of detail, etc. The microtheory mechanism allows Cyc to independently maintain assertions which are prima facie contradictory, and enhances the performance of the Cyc system by focusing the inferencing process.

 At the present time, the Cyc KB contains over five hundred thousand terms, including about seventeen thousand types of relations, and about seven million assertions relating these terms.
 New assertions are continually added to the KB through a combination of automated and manual means.
 Many more concepts can be expressed functionally, thereby enabling the automatic creation of millions of non-atomic terms, such as (LiquidFn Nitrogen) being used to describe liquid nitrogen.
 Additionally, Cyc adds a vast number of assertions to the KB by itself as a result of the inferencing process.